napstablook911/From-Vision-to-Sound-GenAI-Explorations-Between-Image-and-Soundscape/README.md

 * **Soundscapes**: Original 5-second soundscapes generated from visual inputs.
 * **Interactive Interface**: A Streamlit web app to upload an image, generate a caption, and listen to the resulting sound.
-* **Soundscapes folder**: Google Drive folder with results organized by prompt, available for consultation.
+* **Soundscapes folder**: [Google drive folder](https://drive.google.com/drive/folders/1C4PcwewEqcHzgb4Ak4kEKICSO8oAyHnF?usp=sharing) with results organized by prompt, available for consultation.

 ---